Quality Control

 They can be toggled off in the settings if you want to avoid affecting certain items.

-Secondary entities do not have a way to track their work (like solar panels or inserters).
-These receive upgrade attempts proportional to the primary entities, ensuring they evolve at about the same rate.
+These secondary entities do not have way to track their activity level (like solar panels or inserters).
+So these receive upgrade attempts proportional to the upgrades generated by primary entities, ensuring they evolve at about the same rate.

 Customization options

-• Work time needed: How many hours a machine must work for each upgrade attempt (default: 3 hours)
+• Work hours needed: How many hours a machine must work for each upgrade attempt (default: 3 hours)

-• Upgrade chance: Base probability of success per attempt (default: 1%)
+• Upgrade chance: Chance of success per attempt (default: 1%)

-• Luck accumulation: Failed attempts slightly increase future chances (optional)
+• Luck accumulation: Whether failed attempts should increase future chances (optional)

-• Quality scaling: Higher quality levels can require more work time (optional)
+• Cost scaling: Higher quality levels can require more work time (optional)

 Other Features